Paches19/transcendence/README.md

 The last project of the 42 common core.

-This project is **single page application** that allows users to create accounts, log in, and play a game of pong against other users.
+This project is **single page application** that allows users to create accounts, log in, play a game of pong against other users, participate in tournaments and compare your stats with friends.

 The project is divided into three main parts: